EvHaus/react-pdf-charts/CONTRIBUTING.md

 ## Building

-To prepare a new release run `bun dist` which will generate the necessary output files in `/dist`.
+To prepare a new release run `bun run build` which will generate the necessary output files in `/dist`.